eclipse-tractusx/managed-service-orchestrator/README.md

 Link to flyway documentation: [Documentation](https://flywaydb.org/documentation/)

 ## API authentication
 Authentication for the backend is handled via an Keycloak.
-This can be set in the configuration file..
+This can be set in the configuration file.

 ### EDC